aya-thafer2/Mastering-JavaScript-in-20-Days/Day13.md

 * ***Anonymous Function Expression***: On line one, we see a function expression, but we see no name.
 So that's called an anonymous function expression.
 * ***Named Function Expression***: whereas the one on line five is a named function expression.

+### Benefits of using Named Function Expressions:

+1. Reliable function self-reference (recursion, etc.).
+2. More debuggable stack traces.
+3. More self-documenting code.